pingcap/docs/system-variables.md

 - Type: Boolean
 - Default value: `OFF`
 - This variable only applies to optimistic transactions.
 For pessimistic transactions, use `tidb_constraint_check_in_place_pessimistic` instead.
 - When this variable is set to `OFF`, checking for duplicate values in unique indexes is deferred until the transaction commits.
-This helps improve performance, but might be an unexpected behavior for some applications.
+This helps improve performance but might be an unexpected behavior for some applications.
 See [Constraints](/constraints.md#optimistic-transactions) for details.

     - When setting `tidb_constraint_check_in_place` to `0` and using optimistic transactions：